oracle-livelabs/database/sharding/23CRAFT/topology/topology.md

     ![<stop_shard_1>](./images/t5_HA_shut_down_shard1.png " ")

-4. Switch to GSM1 on another session and check the status for RU's and you will see that database porcl1cdb_porcl1pdb is not present.
+4. Switch to GSM1 on another terminal session and check the status for RU's and you will see that database porcl1cdb_porcl1pdb is not present.

     ```
     <copy>